 First National was my first job in Canada and my first role after graduation.
 I started in customer service in the Residential call centre.
 I spent two years in that role before moving to Residential Administration, where I helped clients with mortgage changes.
 After two years in that role, I transitioned to Commercial Servicing for three years, then to renewals and assumptions.
 I have recently moved into Commercial Training, where I facilitate the onboarding process for new hires.
 I also create policies and procedures for the entire Commercial Division.

 What was your first year like?

 I was actually really nervous when I started because I didn’t have a financial background or basic financial knowledge.
-I majored in East Asian Studies and teaching French as a second language at the University of Toronto.
+I majored in Asian Studies and Teaching French as a Second Language at the University of Toronto.
 First National provided a great orientation that definitely helped to boost my confidence.
 When I look back on 10 years, I’m amazed at how much I’ve learned.
 I’m learning every day and love the challenge of building my knowledge.